 Scientists from all over Eurasia began to study this seemingly magical substance, coming up with many theories as to how it came to be, as well as researching all the amazing benefits that were already common knowledge to the folk people of these regions (more on that below).

 As more people started looking into it, they discovered that most high mountain peaks in the world offer a variation of this substance, including those in Norway, Africa, and South America.
 Today, some of the best data on the subject can be found within Russian and Indian literature.

 Physical and Chemical Properties of Shilajit

-To help one better understand precisely what Mumiyo is, it’s important to note both it’s chemical and physical properties.
+To help one better understand precisely what Mumiyo is, it’s important to note both its chemical and physical properties.

 These characteristics are what set it apart from other substances that look similar but are not at all the same, such as ozokerite7.
-One ought to be careful not to confuse Shilajit for these imposter products as sometimes they are sold as fakes, yet they will not contribute positively to your overall health!
+One ought to be careful not to confuse Shilajit for these imposter products as sometimes they are sold as fakes, yet they will not contribute positively to your overall wellbeing!